techfort/LokiJS/README.md

 LokiJS is at version 1.1 [Wintar].
 While the roadmap is exciting, LokiJS is at the moment stable.
 As LokiJS is written in Javascript it can be run on any environment supporting javascript such as browsers, node.js/node-webkit, hybrid mobile apps (such as phonegap/cordova), or the jvm through engines such as rhino.

+Made by [@techfort](http://twitter.com/tech_fort), with the precious help of Dave Easterday.
+[Leave a tip](https://gratipay.com/techfort/) or give us a star if you find LokiJS useful!

 ### Main Features

 1. Fast performance NoSQL in-memory database, collections with binary-index